santiagosayshey/DigiBrain/Content/Philosophy/Argument & Critical Thinking/Tutorials/Tutorial 5.md

 > Draw Venn diagrams and determine if these statements are True, False, or Could Be Either:
 >
 > a.
 "Some snakes are reptiles"
 > - Could be either, we don't have enough info.
 It would be true if we also knew if at least 1 snake exists.
+It would be false if no snakes exist.
 >
 > b.
 "No snakes are not reptiles"
 > - This is true.
+This is logically equivalent to the premise.
 >
 > c.
 "Some things that are not reptiles are snakes"
+> - Could be true, but we only have information about snakes and reptiles and snakes
 >
-> ```image_goes_here
-> Draw two overlapping circles:
-> - One circle labeled S for Snakes
-> - One circle labeled R for Reptiles
-> - Show the given statement "All snakes are reptiles" by placing S entirely within R
-> ```

 > [!example] Venn Exercise 2
 >
 > Using the Venn diagram from Exercise 1 with "All snakes are reptiles" as true, determine if these arguments are valid:
 >
 > a.
 All S are R Therefore, some S are R
+> - invalid.
 >
 > b.
 All S are R Therefore, no S are not R
+> - valid.
 >
 > c.
 All S are R Therefore, some not-R are S
+> - invalid.